Dr Lucy Stirland, Psychiatry of Old Age trainee and Clinical Fellow

-Non-clinical teaching at the College of Medicine is a lively experience - the team are highly dedicated and there is so much to get involved in: lectures and seminars, exam setting and marking, problem-based learning, and the opportunity to visit organisations around Blantyre during the Child and Adolescent block.
+Non-clinical teaching at the College of Medicine [now Kumuzu University of Health Sciences] is a lively experience - the team are highly dedicated and there is so much to get involved in: lectures and seminars, exam setting and marking, problem-based learning, and the opportunity to visit organisations around Blantyre during the Child and Adolescent block.
 The medical students are creative and enthusiastic and it was a wonder to watch them move from a position of polite interest to real passion for mental health and serious consideration of psychiatry as a future career.
 I feel very proud to have been part of SMMHEP, and have developed a wealth of skills and knowledge wholly applicable in a universal sense to my ability as a psychiatrist.

 Dr Heather Gardiner, Retired Child and Adolescent Psychiatrist & Medical Manager